josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_gps_lags.md

 it's not like it was a whole thing we developed tech for literally im this country or anything.

 idk i feel like we might even have a service for monitoring this but 🤷‍♀️ im not actually clear theyre directly related to the police if their comms route gets blocked, i think they sort of have to just cook and audit innit.

+---

+id already noticed grocery shopping etc had price adjusted significantly to be better prices since thr first reporting letter at cabinet level was acknowledged.

+going to london really reiterates how badly my accounts were out of whack on anything which may have ANY auto mathematical input.

+this is obvs illegal but very hard to even *know* let alone prove.

+this has been bad bad for about 18months.

+my trains and buses have also improved in terms if seating. idk if im even prepared to explain this one because it sounds absolutely bizarre.

+theres just so many areas of general morale suck which have suddenly become "unsuppressed".

+its wild, truly.

+otherwise im having an argument with chatgpt about how it handles discussions of sv on principle.

+i would take this as a marker of going in the direction of improvement to my personal baseline. this is me.

+---